global-asp/asp-source/en/0065_ah-football.md

 ##
 I wanted to play the ball
 very much.
-I said, “Ah!
-Football.”
+I said, "Ah!
+Football."

 ##
-I said to Chuma, “Let's
+I said to Chuma, "Let's
 go and ask them to let
 us play with them.
 I like
 playing football very
-much.”
+much."

 ##
-Chuma replied, “Let us
+Chuma replied, "Let us
 go to the shop first then
-we can come to play.”
+we can come to play."

 ##
-But I told Chuma, “Let
+But I told Chuma, "Let
 us play first!
 If we go
 home, grandmother will
-not allow us.”
+not allow us."

 ##
 Our friends allowed us